Category Archives: BUILDING CONSTRUCTION

 Single Flemish Bond

-The English bond serves as the backing for a single flemish bond, which also includes a double flemish bond on its facing.
+The English bond serves as the backing for a single Flemish bond, which also includes a double Flemish bond on its facing.
 As a result, both the English and Flemish bonds’ strengths are utilised by the bond.
-Similarly ,this bond can be used to build walls up to one and a half brick thick.
-Howerver,high-quality, expensive bricks are used for the double-flemish bond facing.
-Cheap bricks in turn may be used for backing and hearting.
+Similarly, this bond can be used to build walls up to one and a half brick thick.
+However, high-quality, expensive bricks are used for the double-Flemish bond facing.
+Cheap bricks in turn can be used for backing and hearting.

 The appearance of the Flemish bond is good compared to the English bond.
-Hencer, flemish bond can be used for a more aesthetically pleasing appearance.
+Hence, Flemish bond can be used for a more aesthetically pleasing appearance.
 However, If the walls must be plastered, English bond is the best choice.

 Flemish bond